fogus/spiel/brettspiel/niwa/README.markdown

 Scoring
 -------

 The player with the most stones residing in continuous groups of at least 2 wins the game.
+In the case of a tie, the player with stones on the fewest groups wins.
+In the case of yet another tie, both players may celebrate.